AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/email-test-a-b-test/use-subject-line-a-b-testing.md

 >* [Add an A/B Test](add-an-a-b-test.md)
 >

-1. Under the&nbsp;Email&nbsp;tile, with your email selected, click Add A/B Test.
+1. Under the Email tile, with your email selected, click Add A/B Test.

 ![](assets/image2014-9-12-15-3a6-3a2.png)